Shinnosuke Ogasawara

-Shinnosuke Ogasawara (小笠原 慎之介, Ogasawara Shinnosuke) is a Japanese professional baseball pitcher in the Washington Nationals organization.
-He has previously played in Nippon Professional Baseball (NPB) for the Chunichi Dragons.
+Shinnosuke Ogasawara (小笠原 慎之介, Ogasawara Shinnosuke) is a Japanese professional baseball pitcher for the Yomiuri Giants of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Chunichi Dragons, and in Major League Baseball (MLB) for the Washington Nationals.

 Ogasawara was the winning pitcher at the Summer Koshien tournament and was regarded as the second best high school pitching prospect in the 2015 NPB draft behind Gifu Commercial High School's Jumpei Takahashi.
 He holds the record for the worst start to a rookie season in the Japanese Central League going 0–5 in decisions before registering his first professional win.

 He has represented Japan on the international stage at under-15 and under-18 level helping his country to a runner-up position in the 2015 U-18 Baseball World Cup.

 Early career

 Junior high school

 While studying at Zengyo Junior High School, Ogasawara played for the Shonan Boys where in his last year with team he helped them to win the annual Giants Cup.
 In the semi-final, he threw down 9 strikeouts in 7 innings for only 2 runs allowed and in the final threw 3 innings and 6Ks for one hit.
 His success in the tournament led to his selection in the Japan U-15 squad.